 CF carrier screening is available in the US and is recommended for couples who are planning a pregnancy or seeking prenatal care.
 If both potential parents carry a CFTR variant, prenatal screening of the fetus can be done by chorionic villus sampling or amniocentesis.
 Prenatal counseling in such cases is complicated by the wide phenotypic variability of CF and incomplete information on the clinical consequences of many of the CFTR variants that are identified through screening.

 The course is largely determined by the degree of pulmonary involvement.
 Deterioration is inevitable, leading to debilitation and eventual death, usually due to a combination of respiratory failure and cor pulmonale.

-Prognosis has improved steadily over the past 5 decades, mainly because of aggressive treatment before the onset of irreversible pulmonary changes.
-Median survival in the US is to age 41 yr.
+Prognosis has improved steadily over the past 5 decades, mainly because of early diagnosis and aggressive treatment before the onset of irreversible pulmonary changes.
+Median age at death in 2019 was 32.4 years.
+However, median predicted survival in the US for children born in 2019 is age 48.4 years.
 Long-term survival is significantly better in patients without pancreatic insufficiency.
-Outcomes are also affected by CFTR mutation profile, modifier genes, airway microbiology, sex, ambient temperature, exposure to air pollutants (including tobacco smoke), adherence to prescribed therapies, and socioeconomic status.
-The FEV1, adjusted for age and sex, is the best predictor of survival.
+Outcomes are also affected by CFTR variant profile, modifier genes, airway microbiology, sex, ambient temperature, exposure to air pollutants (including tobacco smoke), adherence to prescribed therapies, and socioeconomic status.
+The FEV1 Respiratory assessment Cystic fibrosis is an inherited disease of the exocrine glands affecting primarily the gastrointestinal and respiratory systems.
+It leads to chronic lung disease, exocrine pancreatic insufficiency... read more , adjusted for age and sex, is the best predictor of survival.